yashcrest/Reminders_app/README.md

 ### Dependencies

-- A web browser to open HTML files (tested with Chrome, Firefox, and Edge)
+- A web browser to open HTML files (tested with Chrome, Firefox, Edge and Safari)

 ### Installing and Running